-Another recent change was the implementation of a communication-oriented approach to teaching.
+The Department continues implementing a communication-oriented approach to teaching.
 Every class was observed, and changes were recommended with the goal of adjusting to that methodology.

-After a long period of time in which the language lab went unused, lab usage is now required of every student taking elementary language courses.
+Lab usage is now required of every student taking elementary language courses.
 For this purpose, there are two computer labs available for student use 24 hours a day, 7 days a week.

-In addition, the Department has implemented a new communicative language lab for students who are taking Spanish 103 and, more recently, also for students taking Spanish 114, which consists of group work with the coordination of a facilitator.
+In addition, the Department continues using a communicative language lab for students who are taking Spanish 103 and also for students taking Spanish 114, which consists of group work with the coordination of a facilitator.
 Its main goal is that the students can achieve an advanced level of oral proficiency.

-This year a mural reflecting the Latin American, French and Italian cultures was painted in the communicative language lab.
+Last year a mural reflecting the Latin American, French and Italian cultures was painted in the communicative language lab.
 The goal is to contribute to the process of learning within a more cultural-embedded ambience.